aro-network/aro-docs/docs/user-guides/run-node.md

 **ARO Pod**

+- Dedicated plug-and-play device
-Dedicated plug-and-play device.
-Optimized for high uptime and rewards.
+- Optimized for high uptime and rewards
+- For < 100 Mbps upstream bandwidth

 **ARO Lite**

+- Lightweight browser extension
-Lightweight browser extension.
-Join with minimal cost and effort.
+- Join with minimal cost and effort
+- Very limited impact on your internet experiences

 **ARO Client**

-Install on your own device to unlock more capabilities.
+- Install on your own device, flexible, cross-platform
+- Runs in Virtual Machines (some efforts to install and run)
+- Unlock higher rewards with > 100 Mbps upstream bandwidth

 **ARO Link**

-WiFi router with built-in ARO node.
-The choice for business scenarios.
+- WiFi router with built-in ARO node
+- The choice for business scenarios

 >To learn more about Edge Node types, please refer to <Link to="/edge-node/types">this page</Link>